Disappointing company earnings weigh on share indices

 Dublin’s Iseq ended the session broadly flat in an uneventful day’s trading.
 Cairn Homes (+2 per cent) and Glenveagh (+0.46 per cent) both traded up as new figures showed home completions topped 20,000 last year despite the disruption from Covid.

-AIB traded up nearly 1 per cent while rival Bank of Ireland lost ground, closing the session down 1 per cent down.
-Swiss-Irish baked goods specialist Aryzta continued to creep up incremently, closing the session at 78 cent, its highest value in over a year.
+AIB traded up nearly 1 per cent while rival Bank of Ireland lost ground, closing the session down 1 per cent.
+Swiss-Irish baked goods specialist Aryzta continued to creep up incrementally, closing the session at 78 cent, its highest value in more than a year.

 Europe